ysmood/algorithm/readme.md

-Simple ways to understanding some of the basic algorithms.
+Simple ways to understand some of the basic algorithms.